 Mental health and physical health are inextricably linked.
 Exercise improves mental health by reducing anxiety, depression, and negative mood and by improving self-esteem and cognitive function.
 Whether it’s taking a long walk with her husband, exercise classes, or working out on her own, Lisa maintains a weekly healthy living routine.
 Finding a balance between work and leisure is also integral in promoting self-care and mindfulness.
 Dolly Parton says: “Never get so busy making a living that you forget to make a life”.
 Lisa also enjoys spending her free time with family, two dogs (Coco and Benji), reading, and binge-watching Netflix.

-To schedule an immediate appointment with Lisa Goodman, LCSW at our Canonsburgh location near Mt Lebanon, Carnegie, Dormont and South Hills at 2000 Waterdam Plaza Drive Suite 240 Canonsburg PA 15317 please call us at 724-908-0531.
+To schedule an immediate appointment with Lisa Goodman, LCSW at our Canonsburg location near Mt Lebanon, Carnegie, Dormont and South Hills at 2000 Waterdam Plaza Drive Suite 240 Mcmurray PA 15317 please call us at 724-908-0531.